Gastritis and Peptic Ulcer Disease

 Alcohol use.
 Alcohol can cause gastritis by stimulating acid secretion and damaging the mucosal barrier.
 No evidence for a role in ulcer formation has been found, but alcohol may delay healing of gastric ulcers.

 Family history.
 More than 25% of ulcer patients have a family history of ulcers, compared with 5% of non-ulcer patients.
+In addition, weak associations have been observed between duodenal ulcers, blood type O, and patients whose saliva and gastric secretions do not contain ABO antigens.

 The diagnosis is suspected when a patient presents with signs and symptoms suggestive of peptic ulcer disease or gastritis and especially in the setting of NSAID use and/or H. pylori infection.